container-storage-interface/spec/spec.md

   // The ID of the volume.
 This field is REQUIRED. string volume_id = 1;

   // The path on which volume is available.
-  // This field is REQUIRED.
-  string volume_path = 2;
+This field is REQUIRED. string volume_path = 2;

-  // This field is OPTIONAL.
-This allows CO to specify the
-  // capacity requirements of the volume after expansion.
+  // This allows CO to specify the capacity requirements of the volume
-  // If omitted the volume will be expanded to maximum available
+  // after expansion.
+If omitted the volume will be expanded to maximum
-  // size.
+  // available size.
+This field is OPTIONAL.
   CapacityRange capacity_range = 3;
 }

 message NodeExpandVolumeResponse {
   // The capacity of the volume in bytes.
-  // This field is OPTIONAL.
-  int64 capacity_bytes = 1;
+This field is OPTIONAL. int64 capacity_bytes = 1;
 }
 ```